ESCOMP/CTSM/doc/source/users_guide/using-clm-tools/creating-input-for-surface-dataset-generation.rst

    **********************

 .. warning:: Make sure you specify with the "-phys" option if you are creating files for CLM4.0!
-The default is +|version|.
+The default is |version|.

 Figure 2-3.
 Details of running mkmapdata.sh
 -------------------------------------------